kenji-miyake/auto-source-setup-bash.fish/README.md

 ## Prerequisites

-This plugin if for [ROS](https://www.ros.org/), so it has no effect if you don't use ROS.
+This plugin is for [ROS](https://www.ros.org/), so it has no effect if you don't use ROS.

 ## Installation